conoverm/webpack-starter/Readme.md

 Hey, `main.js` was big.
 Even though we imported join using destructuring we got all of the lodash library anyway.
 That seriously bloated the application.

-Here, we'll swap lodash from lodash-es, which means "Lodash using ES Modules", then rebuild the application.
+Here, we'll swap lodash for lodash-es, which means "Lodash using ES Modules", then rebuild the application.

 ```
 $ npm ci